Monotoba/ISPConfigBackup/manual.md

 ### **Conclusion**

-This backup solution ensures that you can easily migrate ISPConfig setups, including all essential configuration files, mail data, SSL certificates, and web data, from one server to another.
+This backup solution ensures that you can easily migrate ISPConfig setups, including all essential configuration files, mail data, SSL certificates, web data, and databases, from one server to another.
 Whether using Apache2 or Nginx, the script adapts to your server configuration and makes the backup process efficient and simple.

+---

+This version of the manual now includes instructions for the new database backup feature and provides a comprehensive guide on how to use the script with the added database functionality.